Top Things To Know About Nebraska City’s AppleJack Festival 2025

 When is the AppleJack Festival?

 The AppleJack Festival used to be one weekend in September but it’s grown so large, it’s held over two weekends in Nebraska City.
-In 2022, the dates are Sept.
-16-18 and Sept.
-24-25.
+This year, the dates are Sept.
+19-21 and Sept.
+27 & 28.
+The first weekend features all the traditional AppleJack Festival events and the second weekend is “All Things Apple.”

 Apples and fall decor at Arbor Day Farm

-The timing coincides with peak apple season (though if you’re a Honeycrisp fan, you’ll want to visit earlier in September).
+The timing coincides with peak apple-picking season (though if you’re a Honeycrisp fan, you’ll want to visit earlier in September).

 Where is the festival?